rjharris2020/Python_Challenge/README.md

 4. The total number of votes each candidate won
 5. The winner of the election based on popular vote.

-My final script should both print the analysis to the terminal and export a text file with the results.
+My final script should both print the analysis (pyrollmain.py) to the terminal and export a text file (electionDataAnalysis.txt) with the results.